McCulloch International Airlines: FGH Financial ownership until August 1977 bankruptcy

 In October 1975, FGH Financial acquired 81% of the airline.
 FGH comprised four equal partners, Francis T. Fox, John E. Gallagher, Richard F.B.
 Goates and John L. Holleran.
 Gallagher was the president of MIA, the other three were California-based transportation consultants or executives.
 The MPI land business was slowing and MIA was operating only three Electras, a fourth was on short-term lease to Pacific Southwest Airlines and MIA had leased in a Douglas DC-8 which was flying mostly third-party charter business.
 McCulloch Properties wanted to step back and allow MIA to develop a third party business by re-equipping with jets.
 FGH paid $1.5 million (over $8.5 million in 2024 dollars) for 81% of the company, with MPI financing about $400,000 of that.
 For the price, FGH also received the four Electras, plus spare engines and parts.
 FGH financed the sale price with a bank loan and planned to sell the Electras over time.

 Unfortunately, FGH found the environment, coming out of the 1973–1975 recession, hostile relative to the aim of reequipping with new/newer aircraft, and was forced to rely on the Electras.
-MIA also flew a series of smaller first-generation (turbojet vs turbofan) jet aircraft during this time.
-One such was the Starship aircraft MIA flew when it sold, for $146,000, a charter to Peter Frampton to support his European tour (this required CAB approval since MIA did not have Europe charter authority).
+MIA also flew a series of smaller first-generation (turbojet vs turbofan) jet aircraft such as the Boeing 720 during this time.
+One such jet was the Starship aircraft MIA flew when it sold, for $146,000, a charter to Peter Frampton to support his European tour (this required CAB approval since MIA did not have Europe charter authority).
 The company filed for bankruptcy 1 August 1977.
 A year later, the CAB approved the takeover of the remains of MIA by a company called Inomotivator (comprising three lawyers), but nothing came of that.

 Fleet

-The US Civil Aircraft Register for July 1970 shows McCulloch Properties owning three Lockheed L-049 Constellations (N6000C, N90823, N90931) and five Electras (N6106A, N6118A, N6130A, N6131A, N6132A).
+The US Civil Aircraft Register for July 1970 shows McCulloch Properties owning three Lockheed L-049 Constellations (N6000C, N90823, N90931) and five Lockheed L-188 Electras (N6106A, N6118A, N6130A, N6131A, N6132A).